PE & Sports Grants

 Good Life Gymnastics

-Malden Manor pupils receive a broad and balanced programme of physical education, in which all pupils have an equal opportunity to participate successfully in a wide range of physical activities at their own level.
+Malden Manor children receive a broad and balanced programme of physical education, in which all children have an equal opportunity to participate successfully in a wide range of physical activities at their own level.
 This promotes a sense of well-being and awareness of the benefits of exercise that will stay with the children throughout their adult life.

 In lessons we encourage the children to develop an understanding of how the body functions including how to warm up appropriately and key aspects of hygiene.
 For reasons of hygiene and safety we insist on appropriate clothing and footwear, furthermore we insist that no jewellery should be worn for any PE activity.

-At Malden Manor we focus on six areas of study: dance, games, gymnastics, swimming, outdoor and adventure and athletic activities.
+At Malden Manor we focus on six areas of study: dance, games, gymnastics, swimming, outdoor as well as adventure and athletic activities.
 Within these areas of study we provide opportunities for the children to experience a wide range of sports, for example: tennis, cricket, hockey and handball.

 Intra Sport – Level 1

 We have an intra school sport competition set up at Malden Manor where the children have the opportunity to compete against each other both in the curriculum and on other occasions.
 We are currently working with the Youth Sport Trust to promote Level 1 Intra Sport within our school.
-All children from Reception to Year 6 are allocated a house team and siblings are placed in the same house.
-Our houses are named after local places and people.
+All children from Reception to Year 6 are allocated a house team and siblings are included in the same house.
+Our houses are named after local places/history linked to our community.
 They are: Saxon Kings (Yellow); London (Red); Thames (Blue) and Kingston (Green).
-Each house has their own house captain, these are children who apply for the job and are then selected.
-Our 2016 house captains are: Zak, Trinity, Ciaran, Amalie, Raazia, Mohamad, Galina and Karish.
+Each house has their own house captains, these are children who apply for the job and are then selected.
+This year’s house captains are: Otto, Judy, Lewis, Jae Hee, Taim, Tilly, Archie and Lily.

 At Malden Manor we encourage our children to take part in leadership within PE.
-Within PE lessons children are encouraged to lead eg. Recording scores in a small sided game or measuring distances of a throw in athletics.
+Within PE lessons children are encouraged to lead.
+For example, recording scores in a small sided game or measuring distances of a throw in athletics.
 Additionally, in Year 5 children take part in a scheme of work called ‘The Young Leader Award’.
 This helps our children to develop leadership skills such as organisation, communication and teamwork, as well as helping to develop confidence and self-esteem.

 We hold a sports day for the whole school, which includes cultural and sporting events and we encourage parents to join us in the support of their children having fun.